Arghyarc757/AI-Powered-Fitness-WebApplication/README.md

+# This is a **fun personal project** exploring AI-powered fitness recommendations.
+# It demonstrates a microservices architecture with both backend and frontend components.

 # AI-Powered Fitness Tracker

 An ongoing microservices-based fitness tracking application that leverages AI to provide personalized workout recommendations and insights.